Senior Resources » Before He Became a ‘Munster’, THIS Actor Served With the US Navy During World War II

 Photo Courtesy: All That’s Interesting

-Before he first donned green makeup and foam rubber padding, Gwynne had a fairly normal—if somewhat itinerant—childhood.
+Before he first donned green makeup and foam rubber padding, Gwynne had a fairly normal childhood.
 The son of a New York stockbroker and a somewhat famous comic artist, Gwynne spent his childhood in Florida, Colorado, and South Carolina.
-However, once war broke out in Europe, Gwynne was quick to join the fray.
-He enlisted in the US Navy, where he became a radioman on submarine chaser USS Manville and served from 1944 to 1948.
+Once war broke out in Europe, Gwynne enlisted in the US Navy, where he became a radioman on submarine chaser USS Manville and served from 1944 to 1948.

-Once the war ended, Gwynne was quick to return to his true passion—art.
-His mother’s artistic talent must have been genetic because Gwynne studied at both the New York Phoenix School of Design and Harvard, where he was both a cartoonist and actor.
+After the war ended, Gwynne was quick to return to his true passion: art.
+The actor studied at both the New York Phoenix School of Design and Harvard.

 Photo Courtesy: Trapped In The Bank Vault | The Munsters | @ The Munsters on YouTube